For-Sale-In-Tartu/for-sale/README.md

 - 1 small plastic container with green lid
 - 1 square glass bowl with clear plastic lid
 - 1 white plastic cup
-- 1 black plastic/silicone spatula (does show some wear and tear, but a ton of use left in it)
+- 1 black plastic/silicone spatula (does show some wear and tear, but still has a ton of use left in it)
 - 1 red silicone spatula with wooden handle
 - 1 black plastic ladle
 - 4 sharp stainless steel kitchen knives all in excellent condition (the one with the white handle is a little blunt and doesn't stay sharp as long as the others, but the others are quite sharp; I use the white handled knife most frequently unless I need to cut something that requires a really sharp knife, then I use any of the other three)